 Officially known as Buffalo City, East London is situated along the extensive Eastern Cape coastline, about three hours’ drive from Nelson Mandela Bay and between eight and nine hours from Durban.
 East London is a fab getaway for those wanting to spend hot summers lazing in the sun or swimming in the warm Indian Ocean waters.
 However, there is so much more to this growing city.

-Here are our top 10 reasons to visit East London and include it on your vacation itinerary:
+10 reasons to visit East London and include it on your vacation itinerary

 The Eastern Cape is, in general, one of the most affordable destinations in South Africa, and East London is no exception.
 Accommodation, dining out, entertainment and popular tourist attractions and activities are priced perfectly, making East London ideal for large families or groups of visitors.

 Hot, dry summers and temperate winters mean that East London is not really restricted as a destination at any time of the year.
 Of course, those wanting to visit one of the many popular East London beaches – Eastern Beach, Nahoon Beach, Bonza Bay and Kidds Beach being just a few – should do so out of the winter months (July to August).

 Heritage and History

 This area was left untouched by colonialists and settlers for generations, home only to the indigenous South African people.
 As such, it has a distinct sense of history and a fascinating heritage.
 These are best seen at the East London Natural History Museum (which displays the only known Dodo egg in the world), the Ann Bryant Art Gallery, Gately House, Calgary Transport Museum and the Steve Biko Garden of Remembrance.
 City Hall also makes for a worthwhile visit.